-The grant application process will consist of two grant rounds both consisting of preliminary and final application phases.
-The application process will remain identical between these two rounds, except for modification to the "Project Base Line Data Required for Application Submission" resulting from evaluations of first-round applications.
+The grant application process will consist of two grant periods.
+The application process will remain identical between these two periods, except for modification to the "Project Base Line Data Required for Application Submission" resulting from evaluations of first-period applications.
 The application system and required documents will remain identical.
-Applications rejected or deferred within the first round may be resubmitted within the second round.
+Applications rejected or deferred within the first period may be resubmitted within the second period.